learnhouse/learnhouse/README.md

 ## Progress

-🚧 LearnHouse is still on early development (alpha) and should not be used (yet) on production, as we reach stability we will release a stable version and add more features.
+🚧 LearnHouse is still on early development (alpha), as we reach stability we will release a stable version and add more features.

-## Features
+## Overview

 ![image](https://docs.learnhouse.app/img/pages/features.png)

-- 📄✨Dynamic notion-like pages
+- 📄✨Dynamic notion-like Blocks-based Courses & editor
 - 🏎️ Easy to use
 - 👥 Multi-Organization
 - 📹 Supports Uploadable Videos and external videos like YouTube
 - 📄 Supports documents like PDF
+- 👨‍🎓 Users & Groups Management
+- 🙋 Quizzes
 - 🍱 Course Collections
-- 👨‍🎓 Users Management
-- 🙋 Quizzes
-- 👟 Course progress
+- 👟 Course Progress
+- 🛜 Course Updates
+- 💬 Discussions
 - ✨ LearnHouse AI : The Teachers and Students copilot
+- 👪 Multiplayer Course edition
 - More to come

 ## Community